Southern Cross Catholic College: History

 The previous Headmasters were Paul Woodcock, Robyn Killoran Greg Myers and Brett Horton, the current principal is Chris Campbell.
 The school is built on the old De La Salle College site.

-Sport

-The school currently participates in inter-school sport and is strong in futsal, volleyball, rugby league, basketball and Australian rules football.

 Houses

 The school has four sporting and cultural house groups to which the students are assigned.
 They are:

 Land development

 Since the amalgamation in 1995, several developments have taken place involving land and buildings that previously were occupied by the college.
 The former site of Soubirous College and St Bernadette's of Scarborough (including the chapel) have since been developed into residential housing.

 The lower ovals of the De La Salle Campus have been used for an expansion of an aged care facility that adjoins the school.

 The site previously occupied by Frawley College was incorporated as part of the College in 1995 and became campus for the senior secondary students of Southern Cross Catholic College until it was developed in 2006 as the Australian Trade College North Brisbane.